Hormonal pills are possible. Rating of the best contraceptives

 • amenorrhea, dysmenorrhea.

-Mini-pills may increase the need for insulin in diabetic patients.
-Therefore, before taking birth control pills, it is necessary to consult an endocrinologist and, if necessary, adjust the dosage of hypoglycemic agents.
+Minipills may increase insulin requirements in patients with diabetes.
+Therefore, before taking birth control pills, it is necessary to consult with an endocrinologist and, if necessary, adjust the dosage of hypoglycemic agents.
 Women should constantly monitor their blood sugar levels during the first month of taking the mini-pill.

-In rare cases, the use of progestogens can provoke the development of thromboembolism.
-It should be borne in mind that in women over 40 years of age, the risk of developing breast cancer increases during treatment with hormonal drugs.
-If serious side effects appear, mini-pills are canceled.
+In rare cases, the use of progestin agents can provoke the development of thromboembolism.
+It should be taken into account that in women over 40 years of age, the risk of developing breast cancer increases during treatment with hormonal drugs.
+If serious side effects occur, the mini-pill should be discontinued.

-If after the onset of pregnancy there was an accidental use of contraceptives, there is no risk to the fetus, but a further course of pills should be canceled.
+If, after pregnancy, there is an accidental use of contraceptives, there is no risk to the fetus, but the further course of pills should be discontinued.
 At high dosages of progestogens, masculinization of the female embryo can be observed.
-During lactation, part of the active substances of the drug penetrates into breast milk, but its taste does not change.
+During lactation, some of the active substances of the drug penetrate into breast milk, but its taste does not change.

 Popular mini-pills